sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/02_basic_data_types.md

 ---

-## 📌 Final Notes

-- Be careful where you declare your variables
-- Use outer blocks for shared variables
-- Prefer smaller scopes when possible to avoid accidental modification or conflicts

-> 🛠️ **Correction from Lecture M2.1.2**: The instructor said `x = 1`, but it should be `x = 4` — the screen text is correct.

-Understanding scope ensures better **code organization**, **error prevention**, and **logical clarity**.

 ## Go Memory Management: Deallocating Space

-## 🧠 Why Deallocation Matters

-When a variable is no longer needed, its **memory must be deallocated** to free up space.
+> When a variable is no longer needed, its **memory must be deallocated** to free up space.
 Failing to do this results in **memory leaks**, eventually consuming all available memory.

 ```go
 func f() {